Do Spouses of 100% Disabled Veterans Get Benefits?

 Educational Benefits for Spouses

 Spouses of veterans with a permanent 100% disability rating or a permanent TDIU classification are entitled to educational benefits through the Survivors’ and Dependents’ Educational Assistance (DEA) program.
-For most spouses, this help must be used within 10 years of becoming eligible.
-However, some spouses who became eligible recently have no time limit for using this help.
+For most spouses, these benefits must be used within 10 years of becoming eligible.
+However, in some circumstances, the spouse may have up to 20 years to use these benefits.
+And, spouses who became eligible on or after August 1, 2023, have no time limit for taking advantage of DEA benefits.

 The DEA benefit is a monthly payment to help with the costs of education.
 Assistance may be available for college, career training certificate programs, apprenticeships, and even on-the-job training.
 If you started or start school or training on or after August 1, 2018, you may be entitled to up to 36 months of benefits.

 The amount of benefits you’ll receive depends on the type of educational program and the number of hours you’re attending.
 The specific amounts are adjusted annually.
-The numbers below are for the period from October 1, 2023, through September 30, 2024.
+The numbers below are from October 1, 2024, through September 30, 2025.

 For both college and vocational school programs, DEA recipients will receive: